fluid-project/sjrk-story-telling/README.md

 ## How do I use it?

+### Running the site
+* `npm install` to install dependencies
+* Run a CouchDB server on `localhost:5984`
+    * Docker is an easy way to do this, we recommend the `apache/couchdb` image.
+To use that image via Docker, run this command: `docker run -p 5984:5984 -d apache/couchdb`
+* Run `node .\src\server\db\dbSetup.js` to configure necessary CouchDB databases (this will also ensure your CouchDB instance is set up in [single-node mode](https://docs.couchdb.org/en/stable/setup/single-node.html))
+    * If you have an [admin user](https://docs.couchdb.org/en/stable/intro/security.html) configured on you CouchDB instance, you will need to provide the credentials to `dbSetup.js`.
+This can be done by setting the `COUCHDB_URL` environment variable. `dbSetup.js` will use the URL specified in `COUCHDB_URL` when connecting to CouchDB.
+For example: `COUCHDB_URL=http://admin:adminpassword@localhost:5984`
+* Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example` and place it in the application root (where the example file is located).
+See [Configuring the application](#configuring-the-application) for more information on configuring the application.
+* Create a `secrets.json` file in the style of `secrets.json.example`, also in the application root.
+This file specifies credentials for the story deletion endpoint
+* Run `node .\index.js` to launch the server

 ### Development
 The tool is split up into two main pieces: a webserver to manage communication with the CouchDB database, and an HTML interface for creating and sharing stories.
 * Server code can be found in `src/server`